Mostafa Mohsin Montu: Career

 Montu was elected a member of parliament from the Dhaka-3 constituency as an Awami League candidate during the third parliamentary election in 1986.
-In the fifth parliamentary elections in 1991, he contested again from Dhaka-3 under Awami League banner but he was defeated by BNP's Amanullah Aman.
+In the fifth parliamentary elections in 1991, he contested again from Dhaka-3 under Awami League banner, but he was defeated by the BNP's Amanullah Aman.

+Death

+Mostafa died on 15 June 2025, at the age of 80.